 - Single-ingredient meats

-Root vegetables that naturally contain higher lead levels should not exceed 20 parts per billion.
+Root vegetables naturally containing higher lead levels should not exceed 20 parts per billion.
 These include carrots and sweet potatoes.
 Baby rice products, which make up a significant part of baby diets, are also naturally high in lead, and the FDA proposes they don’t exceed 100 parts per billion.

-Arsenic occurs in two forms, organic and inorganic.
+Arsenic occurs in two forms: organic and inorganic.
 Inorganic arsenic is highly toxic and often used as a poison.
 According to the WHO, inorganic arsenic is a confirmed carcinogenic and significant water contaminant.
 It naturally occurs at high levels in underground water in certain regions.
-Arsenic makes its way into the human body when contaminated water is used for irrigation or drinking.
+Arsenic enters the human body when contaminated water is used for irrigation or drinking.
 Long-term exposure to arsenic from food or drinking water can cause cancer, skin lesions, cardiovascular disease, and diabetes.
 Arsenic interferes with fetal and early childhood cognitive development.

 Before the release of the Congress report, the FDA had only set heavy metal limits for infant cereal rice, and arsenic should not exceed 100 parts per billion.
 However, experts believe these levels are too high, linking them to neurodevelopmental toxicity and adverse pregnancy outcomes.

 Mercury is also highly toxic, affecting the nervous system and causing brain damage in children.
-Like other heavy metals, it remains in the body due to low excretion affecting the kidneys and the liver.
+Like other heavy metals, due to low excretion, it remains in the body, affecting the kidneys and the liver.
 It also causes other problems, including brain injuries, depression, tremors, sight and hearing loss, and cognitive and memory problems.
 Studies have also linked mercury exposure to autism in babies, with autistic children having higher mercury levels in their blood serum.
-FDA is yet to set mercury limits for baby foods.
+FDA has yet to set mercury limits for baby foods.
 Currently, drinking water mercury levels should not exceed two ppb.

 The Baby Food Safety Act of 2021